adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 - 5 unique Price Books
 - 6480 Prices across our 5 Price Books (in batches of 100)

-After you complete the catalog ingestion, this readme guides you to create the catalog views and polices required to use the sample data with your Commerce storefront.

-## Run the Sample Catalog Data Ingestion
+After you ingest the data, setup Adobe Commerce Optimizer by [defining catalog views and policies](#create-catalog-views-and-policies) to filter the base catalog data.
+Then, you can integrate with an Adobe Commerce Edge Delivery Services storefront to deliver custom catalogs for your business use cases.

+## Environment setup

+Make sure you have the following prerequisites installed in your local development environment:

+- Node.js version 20.14.0 or higher
+- Access to Adobe Commerce Optimizer instance
+- Developer access to Adobe Developer Console to create IMS credentials
+- Basic familiarity with Commerce Optimizer concepts

 ### Install dependencies

 1. Clone this repository to your local development environment.

-2. Run the following command to install the necessary dependencies to run the sample data ingestion.
+1. Run the following command to install the necessary dependencies to run the sample data ingestion.

    ```shell
    npm install